 The Vast Panorama of Herbal Remedies

 In various passages, the Bible discusses the value of herbs.
-A prophecy in Ezekiel shows that, in the coming millennium, foretold in God’s Word, a river will run from under the temple in Jerusalem and heal the oceans.
+A prophecy in Ezekiel shows that, in the soon-coming Kingdom of God, a river will run from under the temple in Jerusalem and heal the oceans.
 Ezekiel 47:12 explains that on both sides of that river many fruit trees will exist, “…and the leaf thereof for medicine.”
 Herbal medicines have not only been used since ancient times, they will be available in the future millennium.

 Notice the following assessment of herbal remedies: “Even modern 20th century medical science, after being contemptuous of herbal medicine for decades, is now turning ‘back to nature’ and is engaged in world-wide research of old-time herbal remedies.
 Some of our largest pharmaceutical companies are testing thousands of herbs and plants in hopes of isolating the supposedly active medical ingredient and put it in tablet form…Chemists from all major drug companies are studying old books on herbs in hopes to find effective and harmless medicines to replace some of the harmful and ineffective chemicals in modern drugstores.
 Even the National Cancer Institute is now seriously investigating natural plant cures for cancer.
 Several Universities, notably the University of Arizona…Utah University, and others, backed by government and private grants, are engaged in search of medicinal plants that can cure a mushrooming list of diseases that chemical drugs are powerless against: cancer, arthritis, multiple sclerosis, psoriasis, heart disease, etc.